fabiandev/css-animator/README.md

 #### pin

-By default, an element will be positioned absolute while animating, to enable concurrent animations.
+By default, an element will be positioned fixed while animating, to enable concurrent animations.
 If you want to keep the position property, you may set `pin` to `false`.

 #### useVisibility